 Skip to main content

 Over its nearly 100-year history, Point Park University has developed a set of traditions unlike any other school.
 Being in the heart of Downtown Pittsburgh shapes the sorts of activities that bring our community together.
-Read on to learn about the iconic places, events and things that represent the Point Park experience.
+Read on to learn about the distinctive places, events and objects that represent the Point Park experience.

 Annual Events